 What did the media get wrong about Appalachia in the fallout from Trump's election?
 What if the media is still getting Appalachia all wrong?

-In this beautifully personal and bitingly critical essay, Rachel Garringer puts it in plain terms: Unless national outlets foster and support Appalachians in telling their own stories, the media will continue to caricature the mountain South, with no accountability to the folks who live there.
+In this beautifully personal and bitingly critical essay, R. Garringer puts it in plain terms: Unless national outlets foster and support Appalachians in telling their own stories, the media will continue to caricature the mountain South, with no accountability to the folks who live there.
 Fighting back against parachute journalism and extractive story-telling, Garringer shows us that another, more accurate and more equitable form of media-making is possible.
-It’s no wonder why this story tied for the title of Top Scalawag Story of 2018. —Matt
+It's no wonder why this story tied for the title of Top Scalawag Story of 2018. —Matt

 3. Real museums of Memphis